 - Epoxy coating systems – Epoxies define a large, high-performance group of coating products, with excellent film-building, mechanical and chemical properties as well as short curing and drying times.
 Epoxy coating systems can bond to different surfaces, including steel, zinc, aluminum and galvanized components.
 This makes them optimal choices for many industrial painting projects that demand maximum protection against normal wear and tear, abrasion, corrosion, moisture, water, salt air, fuels and chemicals as well as non-oxidizing acids, alkali and salts in immersion.

 - Polyurethane coatings – Enhanced with specialty additives, polyurethane coating products are characterized by exceptional resistance to corrosion, abrasion, chemicals and weathering processes.
 As a result, they can fit a wide variety of industrial applications.

 In order to provide protection against various stressors in industrial environments, inorganic coatings are formulated with ingredients like enamels, additives and pigments.
 Below are three inorganic coatings commonly used in industrial applications.

-- Acrylic coatings – Although alkyd coatings are still dominant in industrial painting, waterborne industrial paint coatings are gaining increasing acceptance for industrial applications.
-To provide adequate protection in industrial settings, acrylic industrial coatings contain more binders and additives designed to high performance standards, and fewer pigment dispersants, surfactants and rheology modifiers that negatively affect corrosion resistance.
+- Acrylic coatings – Although alkyd coatings are still dominant in many painting industries, waterborne paint coatings are gaining increasing acceptance for industrial and commercial applications.
+To provide adequate protection, acrylic coatings contain more binders and additives designed to high performance standards, and fewer pigment dispersants, surfactants and rheology modifiers that negatively affect corrosion resistance.